ameer017/configure-pharos/README.md

 - Foundry projects do not require a `contracts/` directory but instead use `.sol` files directly.
 - Rust projects use `src/lib.rs` and `Cargo.toml` for configuration.

+- If a frontend framework is selected, configure-pharos-sdk generates a basic template.
+- Supports React (Vite) by default.

 ## ⚙️ Configuration File (pharos-config.json)

 When a project is initialized, Pharos generates a `pharos-config.json` file to store project settings: